mkgnao/mrkgnao/resources/content/writers.md

 Philosopher and religious studies scholar.
 PhD from New York University.
 Assistant professor at Humboldt University, Berlin.

-## Felix Laubscher

-PhD candidate at the UdK Berlin.
-Theorist, curator, high-speed-camera operator.

-## Paul Elsner

-Artist.
-Founder, and director of the geh8 art space, Dresden.

 ## Emma Rosa Simon

 Camera operator and director.
 Winner of the 2012 Bavarian Documentary Film Award.